leanflutter/awesome-flutter-desktop/README.md

 - [system_tray](https://github.com/antler119/system_tray) - system_tray that makes it easy to customize tray and work with your Flutter desktop app.
 - [tray_manager](https://github.com/leanflutter/tray_manager) - This plugin allows Flutter desktop apps to defines system tray.
 - [win32](https://github.com/timsneath/win32) - A Dart library for accessing common Win32 APIs using FFI.
 No C required!
-- [win_ble](https://github.com/rohitsangwan01/win_ble) - WinBle Plugin to use Bluetooth Low Energy in Flutter Windows Desktop
+- [win_ble](https://github.com/rohitsangwan01/win_ble) - Use the WinBle plugin to enable Bluetooth Low Energy in Flutter Windows and pure Dart projects (Windows only)
 - [win_toast](https://github.com/MixinNetwork/flutter-plugins) - a flutter plugin that allows users to create and display toast notifications to notification center on the Windows operating system.
 - [window_decorations](https://github.com/prateekmedia/window_decorations) - Deprecated, use https://pub.dev/packages/titlebar_buttons
 - [window_manager](https://github.com/leanflutter/window_manager) - This plugin allows Flutter desktop apps to resizing and repositioning the window.